Playing is integral to children’s enjoyment of their lives, their health and their development.

 Children and young people whatever their age, culture, ethnicity or social and economic background, need and want to play, indoors and outdoors, in whatever way they can.
 Through playing, children are creating their own culture, developing their abilities, exploring their creativity and learning about themselves, other people and the world around them.

 “At Play In The Woods is a Forest School, working hard to improve the opportunities for children to take part in outdoor actives and help schools get involved in outdoor play and education also delivering birthday parties and more”.

 The Adult Role in Child-led Play;

 Your child will decide when to leave your lap to explore.
 If they feel like climbing or finding bugs in the undergrowth, it is their curiosity that is driving their wonder and learning.
 You become a ‘learning ally’ when you understand your child needs to direct their own explorations.

 Children need and want to stretch and challenge themselves when they play.
-Play provision and play space that is stimulating and exciting allows children to encounter and learn about risk.
+Our play space is stimulating and exciting it allows children to encounter and learn about risk.
 This helps them to build confidence, learn skills and develop resilience at their own pace.